HackTricks-wiki/hacktricks/linux-hardening/privilege-escalation/README.md

 ### LD\_PRELOAD & **LD\_LIBRARY\_PATH**

-**LD\_PRELOAD** is an optional environmental variable containing one or more paths to shared libraries, or shared objects, that the loader will load before any other shared library including the C runtime library (libc.so) This is called preloading a library.
+The **LD_PRELOAD** environment variable is used to specify one or more shared libraries (.so files) to be loaded by the loader before all others, including the standard C library (`libc.so`).
+This process is known as preloading a library.

+However, to maintain system security and prevent this feature from being exploited, particularly with **suid/sgid** executables, the system enforces certain conditions:

+- The loader disregards **LD_PRELOAD** for executables where the real user ID (_ruid_) does not match the effective user ID (_euid_).
-To avoid this mechanism being used as an attack vector for _suid/sgid_ executable binaries, the loader ignores _LD\_PRELOAD_ if _ruid != euid_.
-For such binaries, only libraries in standard paths that are also _suid/sgid_ will be preloaded.
+- For executables with suid/sgid, only libraries in standard paths that are also suid/sgid are preloaded.

-If you find inside the output of **`sudo -l`** the sentence: _**env\_keep+=LD\_PRELOAD**_ and you can call some command with sudo, you can escalate privileges.
+Privilege escalation can occur if you have the ability to execute commands with `sudo` and the output of `sudo -l` includes the statement **env_keep+=LD_PRELOAD**.
+This configuration allows the **LD_PRELOAD** environment variable to persist and be recognized even when commands are run with `sudo`, potentially leading to the execution of arbitrary code with elevated privileges.

 ```
 Defaults        env_keep += LD_PRELOAD